ms/buildtogether.tech/process/index.md

 to be used?
 Which ones could be consolidated?
 Most importantly, which of the users' needs that your original plan *wouldn't* satisfy could you help with?
 Figuring this out is one of a project manager's most important responsibilities
-<cite>Perri2018</cite>; whever you do, don't fall into the trap of thinking that
+<cite>Perri2018</cite>; whatever you do, don't fall into the trap of thinking
-you have to build something because you originally thought you should.
+that you have to build something because you originally thought you should.

 ## Which Process Should You Use?